 It was a relaxing craft activity I could do when I felt like it and I loved having my photos and memories organised.
 It looked amazing.

 Why you should start scrapbooking

 Before digital cameras, I used to store my photos in a box or in a photo album.
 The problem was they often got mixed up.
-I couldn’t remember when they were taken, so my memory of that time was vague at best and I felt distanced from it.
+I couldn’t remember when they were taken, or little things that might have happened, so my memory of that time was vague at best and I felt distanced from it.

 These days everyone has heaps of photos on their phone or digital cameras.
 Which is great that you can see when the photo was taken.
-But in years from now, are you going to remember where it was, how you felt, something special that happened or that cheeky thing your toddler did.
-Probably not.
+But in years from now, are you going to remember where it was, how you felt, something special that happened or that cheeky thing your toddler did?

 That’s what I love about scrapbooking.
 You can add photos to pages and you can write about what happened that day, where it was or anything you want to remember.

 When your kids are little, they grow up way too fast.
 So much happens that if you don’t document some of it, it can get lost forever.